PaulineGB/datascientest-theme-park/README.md

 # Theme Park Ride

-Building a Spring Boot application with github actions
+Building a Spring Boot application with github actions.

-This is a demo app to pratice DevOps.
+This is a demo app to practice DevOps.

 # For tech staff